 Extensive experience as a director and leader including in public listed companies of similar size and complexity.
 Deep understanding of relevant legal, compliance and regulatory frameworks and sound capability in governance and protecting and enhancing the company's reputation.

 Strategy

-Experience in developing, executing and successful delivery of strategy, and oversight against strategic objectives; includes extensive experience in merger and acquisition activities, integrations and organisational transformations.
+Experience in developing, executing and Experience in and understanding of successful delivery of strategy, and oversight against strategic objectives; includes extensive experience in merger and acquisition activities, integrations and organisational transformations.

 Property & Infrastructure Investment